seatable/seatable-scripts/manual/python/function.md

 With functions you can transform, calculate, combine or merge the values of other columns from the current table.
 On top of that, functions can refer to each other.

+The functions supported in SQL are roughly the same as the set of functions supported by formulas in SeaTable.

 The basic syntax of functions is as follows:

 ```
 FunctionName(parameters...)
-The parameters can be number,string,constants,column name or other functions.

 ```

+The parameters can be number,string,constants,column name or other functions.The quoted column name cannot be an alias.
+If the column name contains "-", you can use "\`" to widen it.

 Currently SQL query offers the following functions: